falconmick/tdd-demo/slides.md

-The adapter pattern is not too strict of an idea, in that third party code instead of being directly relied upon, is instead abstracted away by an adapter layer, which can and often will help remove implementation details from our dependant codebase, say for example our adapter might provide a getter for the third party that both sets up a factory provided by the third party and then executes it all under the much simpler and relevant to our codebase getter pattern.
+The adapter pattern is not too strict of an idea, in that third party code instead of being directly relied upon, is instead abstracted away by an adapter layer, which can and often will help remove implementation details from our dependant codebase, say for example our adapter might provide a getter for the third party that both sets up a factory provided and then executes it all under the much simpler and relevant to our codebase pattern.

-It is only important that this layer remain as simplistic as possible as it can often not be viable to test it without integration testing, so if your adapter grows too far you will end up having dangerously uncovered code.
+It is only important that this layer remain as simplistic as possible as it can often not be viable to test it without integration testing, so if your adapter grows too much you will end up having dangerously uncovered section of code.

-In the case of the code that was being developed for the company I was working for at the time, the use of adapters was alot more extreme than you might have expect, we even adapted out DateTime, which gave our tests the ability to act as Pure functions which allowed us to have much less brittle testing and also made testing edge cases a cakewalk as we had full control over how much the time changes between each call to Now.
-When I go over a detailed example of how I think TDD should be implemented in my C# example I will dig into this further.
+When following the London approach of test driven development the use of adapters will be a lot more extreme than you might expect, I even adapted out DateTime, which gives our tests the ability to act as Pure functions which leads to less brittle testing and also makes testing edge cases a cakewalk as we have full control over how much the time changes between each call to Now.
+When I go over a detailed example of how I think TDD should be implemented in my C# example I will dig into adapters further.

+TIMING FOR SECTION THIRTEEN: 1m 10s

 -->